-I chose this option, but got it cheaper (about 400 Bolivianos) as I was already staying at the aforementioned salt hotel and our tour had less bells and whistles, which I purposefully chose because I wanted to see a lot of those other sites mentioned above without a guide.
+I chose this option but got it cheaper (about 400 Bolivianos) as I was already staying at the aforementioned salt hotel and our tour had fewer bells and whistles, which I purposefully chose because I wanted to see a lot of those other sites mentioned above without a guide.

-It did include me seeing the Salar de Uyuni during the day and night though…I’ll explain more about that in my experience at the end.
+It did include me seeing the Bolivia Salt Flats during the day and night though…I’ll explain more about that in my experience at the end.

 Option 2: Three-Day Tour

 If you’re after a deep exploration into the world of the Bolivia Salt Flats, I’d really recommend joining a three-day tour.
 Similar to the one-day tour, it begins in the town of Uyuni and makes use of the only way to travel across the flats: four-wheel drive jeeps.